OCEAN 411 Sea Going Research and Discovery

 This unique interdisciplinary, hands-on at-sea course will provide you with the experience of conducting research related to many important oceanographic processes operating within the Northeast Pacific ocean and on the seafloor.
 You will gain experience on a global class research ship using a state-of-the-art underwwater robotic vehicle (ROV) reaching depths of 9500 ft beneath the oceans surface and working on the most active volcano off our coast, Axial Seamount.
 This volcano, located >300 miles offshore, erupted in 1998, 2011, and 2015 and is poised to erupt again in the next few years.
 You will also have the opportunity to produce far-reaching public engagement videos.

-As a member of this oceanographic expedition and class, you will be taking part in the fourth Operations and Maintenance cruise for America’s first high-power and high-bandwidth cabled observatory.
-This ocean observatory is called the Regional Cabled Array [formally known as the Regional Scale Nodes (RSN)].
-The University of Washington lead the design and installation of the observatory and is now overseeing its operation of (www.interactiveoceans.washington.edu).
-The Cabled Array is part of the National Science Foundation’s Ocean Observatories Initiative, which hosts a network of instruments, undersea-cabled observatories and instrumented moorings that span the Western Hemisphere.
-The Regional Cabled Array component includes state-of-the-art instruments and full water column moorings (up to ~2700 m in height) with instrumented wire crawlers that form high-power and high-bandwidth networks permanently installed across the Juan de Fuca tectonic plate off the coast of Washington and Oregon.
+As a member of this oceanographic expedition and class, you will be taking part in the seventh Operations and Maintenance cruise for America’s first high-power and high-bandwidth cabled observatory.
+The UW led the design and installation of the observatory and since 2014 has overseen its operation and maintenance.
+This marine facility, spanning the Juan de Fuca plate off Oregon and Washington, includes ~900 km of high power and bandwith submarine fiber optic cables that bring the Internet directly into the ocean.
+The telecommunication cables provide power and two-way communication to a network of >150 instruments, and state-of-the-art full water column moorings (up to ~2700 m in height) with instrumented wire crawlers.
+Data in real-time flows at the speed of light to shore, and is available to a global audience through OOI and the Cloud-hosted UW interactiveoceans Data Portal.
 As a member of this course, you will be participating in a truly groundbreaking effort that is transforming the kind of science and exploration that we can do in the world’s oceans.
+Many students indicate that this program changed their lives.
+There are no prerequisites for this class - it is open to all majors.

 Dr. Deborah Kelley firstname.lastname@example.org